AdrienLebret/CustomVisionFormRecognizerProject/README.md

 6. Select **Load file**, and then follow the instructions to load ***template.json*** you downloaded in the last section.

 7. Change the name of **all the parameters**

+> This part is very important because at the moment all the names are being used by me.

 ```json
 "parameters": {